-Once in here, find and tap on the Application Manager, Applications or Apps, depending on what it’s called on your device, found under the device subcategory of the main Settings page.
-When you land in the Applications Manager, swipe right to left to get to ‘All’ applications and then look for and tap to open Download Manager, which is the app with the Android as a logo.
+Once in here, find and tap on Application Manager, Applications or Apps (depending on what it’s called on your device), found under the device subcategory of the main Settings page.
+When you land in the Applications Manager, swipe right to left to get to ‘All’ applications and then look for Download Manager and tap it to open (this is the app with the Android as a logo).

 The app info for Downloads (on my Galaxy S3) and Download Manager is a bit different than other apps, because the uninstall button is replaced with a disable button.
-To fix com.google.process.gapps has stopped error, you simply need to press disable and then enable it once again.
+To fix the com.google.process.gapps has stopped error, you simply need to press disable and then enable it once again.

 Another option would be to go to the Settings and then Applications Manager and again swipe to ‘All’ apps.
 This time however, you will press on the soft menu key or the on-screen menu key on the bottom left of your device (or the action overflow menu button on-screen in the top right, depending on your device).
 Here you will select ‘Reset app preferences’ which will bring the settings of all apps back to square one.